What is HEAP?

 - If you qualify for HEAP you will be notified no later than 30 business days from the date the local district received your HEAP application.

-You can apply for cooling assistance to buy and install an air condition or a fan for your home.
+You can apply for cooling assistance to buy and install an air conditioner or a fan for your home.
 Your household is allowed one or the other, and the price cannot be more than $800 with installation for a portable air conditioner, or fan, and not to exceed $1,000 for an existing wall sleeve unit.
-Like HEAP funding, cooling assistance funds are limited and are distributed on a first-come-first-serve basis.
+Like HEAP funding, cooling assistance funds are limited and are distributed on a first-come-first-served basis.